AangJnr/arduino-camera-wifi/README.md

 ===================
 Modifycation:
 - Fix: lock up on sending start_request on Arduino Uno + CC3000.
-- Improvement: now code read feedback from server during uploading in case error happens.
+- Improvement: now it read feedback from server during uploading in case error happens.
-- New function: Add capture and upload function to loop so that it capture & upload repeatedly.
+- New function: add a capture and a upload function to the loop function so that it captures & uploads repeatedly without reset.

 Camera.php
-- Made the feedback simpler so that you can see the result by byte number directly in Apache's access_log.
+- Made the feedback clear so that you can see the result by byte number directly in Apache's access_log.
 It is
 > cat /var/log/apache2/access_log
 on my Mac OS Yosemite.
-You should see "POST /camera.php HTTP/1.1" 200" with one more number at the end.
+You should see "POST /camera.php HTTP/1.1" 200" with one more number after it.
-If the number is 1, then the photo was uploaded successful.
+If the number is 1, then the photo was uploaded successfully.

 Error:
-- Server sometimes send partially uploaded file error back.
+- Server sometimes send partially uploaded error back.
 - Photo sometimes can be uploaded successfully, but the jpeg appears damaged.

 TODO:
 - Add increased picture number.